greyspectrum/install-tarsnap/README.md

 #install-tarsnap
 Fetch, verify, and build Tarsnap.
-For Debian and Debian derived distros, only.
+For Debian and Debian-derived distros, only.